Quality Hill Historic District (Clarksburg, West Virginia)

-Quality Hill Historic District is a national historic district located at Clarksburg, West Virginia, United States.
-The district encompasses 33 contributing buildings in the East Main Street and Jackson Square areas.
-They are mostly residential buildings date from 1880 to 1910.
-The oldest dates from about 1850, the Burton Despard house.
+Quality Hill Historic District is a national historic district located in Clarksburg, West Virginia, United States.
+The district encompasses 33 contributing buildings in the East Main Street and Jackson Square areas; most are residential buildings date from 1880 to 1910.
+The oldest, the Burton Despard house, dates from about 1850.
 They reflect a variety of popular architectural styles from the late-19th and early-20th centuries.
 Notable buildings include the Maxwell-Duncan House (c.
-1872), Virgil Highland House (1903-1905), and Robinson-Haynes House/American Red Cross (1895-1897).
+1872), Virgil Highland House (1903–1905), and Robinson-Haynes House/American Red Cross (1895–1897).

 It was listed on the National Register of Historic Places in 1985.